 English Sparkling Wine – The nation’s pride

-English sparkling wine has been gaining popularity in recent years and for a good reason.
-Made using traditional methods like Champagne, they are known for their crispness and lighter body, making them an ideal choice and elegant alternative for warm summer days.
+English sparkling wine has been gaining popularity in recent years—and for good reason.
+Made using traditional methods like Champagne, they are known for their crispness, lively acidity, and lighter body, making them an ideal and elegant alternative for warm summer days.

 Chardonnay – Try a fizzy Chardonnay this summer

 Chardonnay is a versatile varietal that makes a lot of people’s favourite wines.
-From classic white Burgundy, the unoaked style that emphasises floral characters and sparkling wines to Blanc de Blanc Champagne.
-A traditional fuller-bodied and oaky style may be too heavy for an al frescodining party during the summer.
-Perhaps consider Pet Nat made from Chardonnay, a natural effervescence that appeals to those seeking something unique, lighter and livelier expression of this varietal.
+From classic white Burgundy and unoaked floral styles to sparkling Blanc de Blancs, this grape offers it all.
+While a traditional fuller-bodied and oaky Chardonnay may be too heavy for alfresco dining during summer, a Pet Nat version can be a refreshing twist—natural effervescence and vibrant freshness make it perfect for the occasion.

-Our pick: Gassac Folie Pet Nat – 100% Chardonnay made in ancestral method.
-Crisp apple, raw almonds, white peach and touch of floral note all in one bottle.
-Perfect on a picnic with cheese board or sushi.
+Our pick: Gassac Folie Pet Nat – 100% Chardonnay made in the ancestral method.
+Expect crisp apple, raw almond, white peach, and a floral lift, all wrapped in gentle bubbles.
+Perfect with a cheeseboard or sushi under the sun.

 Pinot Grigio vs Pinot Gris

-Pinot Grigio is a classic dry, fresh and affordable choice for white wine.
-If you like this style of wine but looking for something different for the weekend, consider trying Pinot Gris.
-It often offers notes of citrus, pear, nectarines and white peaches with a subtle layer of honeysuckle and baking spices.
+Pinot Grigio is a classic dry, fresh, and affordable choice for white wine.
+If you like this style but are looking for something with more depth, try Pinot Gris.
+It often offers citrus, pear, nectarine, and white peach notes with a subtle layer of honeysuckle and baking spices.

 Do you know?